Robust Tests of Model Incompleteness in the Presence of Nuisance Parameters: Testing Hypotheses

+We also note that Examples 2-3 reduce to complete models under the null hypothesis.\footnote{To save space, we show Assumption \ref{as:hypotheses} (ii) for these examples in Appendix \ref{sec:example_detail}.}

-\begin{example}[Triangular Model with an Incomplete Control Function]\rm Consider testing the endogeneity of the treatment by testing the hypothesis that the coefficient $\beta$ on the control function $v$ is 0.
+\begin{example}[Triangular Models with a Set-valued Control Function]\rm Consider testing the endogeneity of the treatment by testing the hypothesis that the coefficient $\beta$ on the control function $v$ is 0.
 When the null hypothesis is true, the model's prediction reduces to

 This is a standard binary choice model with exogenous covariates.
-For a given $(x_i,u_i)$, the value of $y_i$ is uniquely determined, and there is no need to control for $V_i$ because $U_i$ is independent of $(D_i,W_i)$. \end{example}
+For a given $(x_i,u_i)$, $y_i$ is uniquely determined.
+There is no need to control for $V_i$ because $U_i$ is independent of $(D_i,W_i)$. \end{example}

-\begin{example}[Panel Dynamic Discrete Choice Models]\rm Consider testing the presence of state dependence.
-This can be done by testing whether the coefficient $\beta$ on the lagged dependent variable $y_{it-1}$ is 0.
+\begin{example}[Panel Dynamic Discrete Choice Models]\rm Consider testing the presence of state dependence by testing whether the coefficient $\beta$ on the lagged dependent variable is 0.
 When $\beta=0$ in \eqref{eq:panel_ddc1}, the model reduces to a static panel binary choice model: